-Penn Nursing's program of research is closely aligned with the NIH Roadmap, set forth by the National Institutes of Health, which outlines new pathways to discovery and seeks to find novel ways to shorten the trajectory from research to clinical practice.
-Our robust research portfolio boasts a wide range of funding mechanisms including NIH R01, U01, K01, R03, P30, P20, F31, and T32 grants, to name a few.
-Research at the School of Nursing is conducted through school-supported and grant-funded research centers, and ranks near the top of all schools of nursing receiving federal funding.
-Faculty and student research efforts are vigorously supported through the ONR, major research awards, and the University's significant resources.
+Penn Nursing’s robust research portfolio boasts a wide range of funding mechanisms from NIH, AHRQ, CDC, and numerous foundations.
+Research at the School of Nursing is conducted through school-supported and grant-funded research centers.
+Faculty and student research efforts are vigorously supported through the ONR and the pilot grant program, major research awards, and the University’s significant resources.

 Dedicated to continually expanding and strengthening Penn Nursing’s community knowledge base, the ONR offers colloquia spotlighting research topics of interest to better inform investigators across all levels of expertise.
 Additionally, the ONR connects Penn Nursing investigators with a broad network of multidisciplinary research colleagues so they can capitalize on overlapping areas of exploration with partners throughout the Penn community.
 The ONR also acts as a central liaison to the Perelman School of Medicine’s Biomedical Postdoctoral Program for Penn Nursing’s post-doctoral fellows.